ni/nimble/packages/nimble-components/src/toolbar/toolbar.spec.md

     -   Styling of slots:
         -   'start' - left aligned with standard padding between components
         -   _default_ - centered between 'start' and 'end' with standard padding between components; it is unlikely this will be used in any/many designs
-        -   'end' - right aligned with standar padding between components
+        -   'end' - right aligned with standard padding between components

 ### Angular integration